Sodium diacetate: Preparation and structure

 Also described as the sodium acid salt of acetic acid, it is best described as the sodium salt of the hydrogen-bonded anion (CH3CO2)2H−.
 The O···O distance is about 2.47 angstrom.
 The species has no significant existence in solution but forms stable crystals.

 Applications

-As a food additive, it has E number E262 and is used to impart a salt and vinegar flavor.
+As a food additive, it has E number E262.
+It is used both as a preservative and to impart a salt and vinegar flavor, for example in salt and vinegar chips.